Human Resources Management

 Since FY2019, the DNP Group has been formulating a "Talent Portfolio" that categorizes the multiple types of talent truly required in each business based on role, expertise, and management ability.
 Toward the realization of business strategies, we analyze surpluses and shortages for each type of personnel and promote recruitment, training, and placement measures that emphasize qualitative aspects.

-In addition to internal training, we are also actively recruiting rare specialists from outside the company.
-For personnel with particularly high levels of expertise, we have established a "professional staff" system that offers high compensation.
-For example, in Medical & healthcare business, we employ doctors and other professionals.
+In addition to developing rare specialists internally, we also actively recruit them from outside the company.
+For personnel with particularly high levels of expertise, we have established a "professional staff" system that offers enhanced compensation.
+In the medical & healthcare business, for example, we employ doctors and other highly specialized professionals.

 We will continue to promote the securing of necessary human resources through optimal methods and formats.